There are more than 65 million refugees and displaced people around the world today. That’s nearly 1 out of every 100 people on the planet.

 As the system continues to evolve, there is an opportunity in the future to use machine learning to gather deep insight into refugee mindsets, predict trends in consumption, and preempt new opportunities for improved services and improved lives.

 The platform is the first of its kind, and entirely public.
 A bold move for a humanitarian organization working in such challenging conditions.
-This work is part of a larger vision as American Refugee Committee is on a mission to re-imagine humanitarian aid for the 21st Century, and IDEO.org is committed to helping design that future.
+This work is part of a larger vision as Alight is on a mission to re-imagine humanitarian aid for the 21st Century, and IDEO.org is committed to helping design that future.